 Please visit the Fellowship and Grant Resources page for information related specifically to writing grants and fellowships.

-Request an appointment with our Life Sciences Writing Specialist, Elaine Smolock, for your writing assistance needs.
+Request an appointment with our Director of Writing Services and Training Grant Development, Elaine Smolock, for your writing assistance needs.

 Services that Elaine provides are available to all SMD PhD and MS graduate students, postbac and summer scholars, and postdoctoral appointees.
 Make an appointment with Elaine by completing the myHub Service Request Form.
 Elaine is located in MRB G-9631 and can be reached at (585) 276-7436.